ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 ----Example 1
 local Beam = workspace.Part1.Beam
 local ChangeTo = ColorSequence.new{
- ColorSequenceKeypoint.new(0,Color3.fromRGB(0, 0, 0)),
+ ColorSequenceKeypoint.new(0, Color3.fromRGB(0, 0, 0)),
- ColorSequenceKeypoint.new(0.25,Color3.fromRGB(255, 0, 0)),
+ ColorSequenceKeypoint.new(0.25, Color3.fromRGB(255, 0, 0)),
- ColorSequenceKeypoint.new(0.5,Color3.fromRGB(0, 255, 0)),
+ ColorSequenceKeypoint.new(0.5, Color3.fromRGB(0, 255, 0)),
- ColorSequenceKeypoint.new(0.75,Color3.fromRGB(0, 0, 255)),
+ ColorSequenceKeypoint.new(0.75, Color3.fromRGB(0, 0, 255)),
- ColorSequenceKeypoint.new(1,Color3.fromRGB(0, 0, 0))}
+ ColorSequenceKeypoint.new(1, Color3.fromRGB(0, 0, 0))}

 local Tween = Code.TweenSequence(Beam, 1, "Linear", "InOut", 2, true, 0.5){Color = ChangeTo}
 Tween:Play()
---Should tween any beam's colors to look a bit rainbow-like, reverts back, and does this a couple of times.
+--Should tween any beam's colors to look a bit rainbow-like, revert, and does this a couple of times.

 ----Example 2
 local ParticleEmitter = workspace.Part5.ParticleEmitter